 Chapati is made without a rising agent, such as baking powder or yeast, so it is relatively flat and is grilled in a pan.
 It’s definitely a local favorite, which you will quickly realize once you try it yourself.

-Another common meal is ugali, which is similar to flatbread in that it is doughy and is also served with many dishes, particularly those with sauce.
+Ugali is another common African meal, similar to flatbread in that it is doughy and is also served with many dishes, particularly those with sauce.

 Ugali is a combination of maize flour and water that is cooked until it’s doughy and then is left to cool for a few minutes before eating it.
 It’s most often eaten with something that it can be dipped in, such as a sauce from your main dish.